top of page

 According to Audubon California and local bird rehabilitators, most birds nest between February 1 and August 31 in Central

 California.
-Great Horned Owls and Ravens begin nesting in January, while Orioles and Mockingbirds can nest through August, sometimes later.
-Certified bird rehabbers note that hummingbirds, hawks, owls and other nests are found any time of year.
+Great Horned Owls and Ravens begin nesting in January, while Orioles and Woodpeckers can nest through August or later.
+Certified bird rehabbers note that hummingbirds, hawks, owls and other nests are found almost any time of year.

 • Always check for active nests before trimming.
 Tree trimming during nesting season can result in destruction of nests, eggs and young birds.